-Toxins snd Immediate Dangers to Methamphetamine Users and Cooks
+Toxins snd Immediate Dangers of Meth Addiction

 Since the ingredients to “cook” meth are readily available, it has been relatively easy for addicts to make their own.
 The ingenuity of methamphetamine addicts is without comparison since they take many common chemicals to create their drug of death: